-The Desert Thunder Squadron (DTS)is an Alumni Association of the Honorary Commanders of Davis-Monthan Air Force Base, Tucson Arizona.
-Our mission is to continue our support and be a voice in the community with the knowledge gained as Honorary Commanders to support the men, women, families and mission of Davis-Monthan Air Force Base.
-As Honorary Commanders we were connected to Squadrons, Groups or Detachments and we continue to engage with our designated Squadrons, Groups or Detachments.
+The Desert Thunder Squadron (DTS)is an Alumni Association of the Honorary Commanders and retired Air Force veterans, known as “Afterburners” of Davis-Monthan Air Force Base, Tucson Arizona .
+As Honorary Commanders we were connected to Squadrons, Groups or Detachments and we continue to be engaged.
 As members of the DTS, we now support the base as a whole with our personal and professional talents and resources and serve the DMAFB Airmen and Missions at a moment’s notice.

 Monthan, two Tucson aviators who died in separate plane crashes after World War I. Charles Lindbergh, who months earlier crossed the Atlantic in the “Spirit of St. Louis”, formally dedicated Davis-Monthan Air Force Base.
 This was a proud moment for our city of Tucson and the commitment to aviation.
 At that opening on September 23, 1927, Davis-Monthan Field became the largest municipal-owned airport in the nation.
 Our city’s continued commitment to the military and Davis-Monthan Air Force base began on October 6, 1927 when Staff Sergeant Dewey Simpson transferred the military aircraft refueling and service operations from the old municipal airport to the newly dedicated Davis-Monthan Field.
 At that time, only two military personnel were assigned to the field.

-Desert Thunder Squadron is honored to support these men, women, and families as they serve the United States Air Force!
+Today, Davis-Monthan continues to be an economic driver for Tucson.
+DTS is honored to support these men, women, and families as they serve the United States Air Force!